-Note: This figure displays how allocations vary between treatment and control groups.
+Note: This figure displays how distributional choices vary between treatment and control groups.
 We focus on the first 5 questions that are answered by all respondents.
 The left panel displays histograms using fixed bins of \$500.
-The right panel displays conditional distribution functions.
-Average allocations of the treatment (control) group are represented by red (gray) vertical lines.
-The green vertical line visualizes the status quo distribution of labor market earnings.
+The right panel displays cumulative distribution functions.
+Average choices of the treatment (control) group are represented by dashed red (gray) vertical lines.
+Solid green vertical lines visualize the status quo distribution of labor market earnings.
 Source: Own calculation based on survey responses.